Advising and Your Advisor

 How do I find out who my advisor is?

 You are assigned an advisor (or in some cases, an advising center rather than an individual person) based on your intended major.
-Exploratory/undecided students are seen in the NEST, and students who have a major already identified are seen by the advisors in that department.
+Exploratory/undecided students are seen in University College, and students who have a major already identified are seen by the advisors in that department.
 In many cases, your advisor will be viewable in DegreeWorks.

 What is a professional advisor?